Naime-m/FoodWatcherAPI/README.md

 ### Executing program

-In Visual Studio, use the F5 tab to execute the API.
+In Visual Studio, use the F5 tab to execute the API on your machine.
 In Visual Studio Code, paste `dotnet run` in the terminal